syncfusion-content/winui-docs/winui/Pyramid-Chart/Explode-segments.md

 ---
 layout: post
 title: Explode segments in WinUI Chart control | Syncfusion
-description: This section explains about how to explode single segment or all segments in Syncfusion WinUI Chart(SfPyramidChart) control.
+description: This section explains about how to explode single segment or all segments in Syncfusion WinUI Chart (SfPyramidChart) control.
 platform: WinUI
 control: SfPyramidChart
 documentation: ug
 ---

-# Explode segments in WinUI Chart (SfPyramidChart)
+# Explode Segments in WinUI Chart (SfPyramidChart)

 Exploding a segment is used to pull attention to a specific area of the pyramid.
 The following properties are used to explode the segments in the pyramid chart.